NASA-PDS/registry/docs/source/install/tools.rst

 Some applications, like Harvest or Registry Manager will not run with **Java 1.8**.

-Test if Java is already installed
+Test If Java Is Already Installed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To test if Java is already installed on your system, run the following command in a terminal::